xiaoma-max/iOS_CI_Demo/README.md

  - Self testing (unit test, functional test via simulator)
  - Notification (Slack notification for the test result in particular channel)
- - Deploy base on branches (development branch to Fabric, master branch to itunes connect)
+ - Deploy base on branches (beta branch to Fabric, master branch to itunes connect)

 Currently we focus on cloud solution providers, and following are the achievable services: